dehabalkis/dehabalkis/README.md

-- 👋 Hi, I’m Mehmet Deha Balkis :)
+Hi, 👋 I’m Mehmet Deha Balkis :)
-- 👀 I’m interested in Bluetooth, LoRa and NB-IoT
-- 🌱 I’m currently learning Mesh Protocoll
-- 📫 How to reach me dehabalkis@gmail.com

-Hi there 👋

-This is Mehmet Deha Balkis :)

 Who are you?

     Just a programmer, I use C, C# and Python.
 I am currently working as an Embedded Software Developer.

+    - 🌱 I’m currently learning Mesh Protocoll - 👀 I’m interested in Bluetooth, LoRa and NB-IoT

 You can find me on...